bit-bLt/SCCTV-E-Dedicated-Linux/README.md

 # Purpose

-This script is currently made in the context of a fresh VPS provisioned with a root account.
+This script is currently made in the context of a fresh VPS provisioned with a only root account.

 Run SCCT_Versus_Dedicated_Setup.sh and it will configure things from there.